KaTeX/KaTeX/docs/autorender.md

 object passed to `katex.render`](https://github.com/KaTeX/KaTeX/#rendering-options), in addition to two auto-render-specific keys:

-- `delimiters`: This is a list of delimiters to look for math.
+- `delimiters`: This is a list of delimiters to look for math, processed in the same order as the list.
 Each delimiter has three properties:

     - `left`: A string which starts the math expression (i.e. the left delimiter).
     - `right`: A string which ends the math expression (i.e. the right delimiter).